igmmgi/EegFun.jl/docs/src/demos/data.md

 This demo demonstrates understanding the core data structures in EegFun.jl and how to access and subset data.

-This demo demonstrates understanding the core data structures in EegFun.jl and how to access and subset data.

 ### Core Data Structures

 **ContinuousData**: